-Does your business presence need spicing up?
+Does your business presence need the "spicy mustard" treatment?

-What if I told you that for that the next 3 paragraphs you're going to read about turnips.
+What if I told you that for that the next three paragraphs you're going to read about turnips.
 I can guarantee a percentage of you are going to get really psyched---albeit a very small percentage---and of that number of readers who just can't get enough turnip-based articles (let's call those folks Turnip-ites), how many of those people would you like to hang out with?
 Exactly.
 None.

 Yes, I know, I'm picking on turnips (and the Turnip-ites), and maybe that's not fair.
 Turnips are just fine.
-If I had to choose between thinly sliced turnips versus a sprinkling of nylon gasket ring washers as a salad topping, I'm picking turnips every time.
-But rather than picking turnips, I'm picking on them, which is no doubt due to the post-traumatic effects of being the judge at a turnip festival.
+If I had to choose between thinly sliced turnips versus a sprinkling of nylon gasket washers as a salad topping, I'm picking turnips every time.
+But rather than pick turnips, I'm picking on them, which is no doubt due to the post-traumatic effects of once being the judge at a turnip festival.
 Would you like to hear about it?
 I didn't think so.

 But, when one is handed the writing assignment subject “What it's Like to Judge a Turnip Festival”, creatively, it's sink or swim time.

 But I swam.
-I decided that I was going to make my afternoon of judging turnips the most honest and riveting article I could--and I did.
+I decided that I was going to make my afternoon of judging turnips the most riveting and honest article I could--and I did.
 Because here's the thing.
 Readers will only be as engaged as you get them to be, and if they've started reading about you or your business, you've already grabbed them...and that is your sink or swim moment.
 Are you keeping the reader reading?

 Phone or Zoom appointments available.